rgeissen/teradata-trusted-data-agent/README.md

 ## Key Features

-* **Multi-Provider LLM Configuration:** Dynamically switch between LLM providers like Google, Anthropic, and AWS Bedrock, configure API keys, and select from a list of available models directly within the application's UI.
+* **Multi-Provider LLM Configuration:** Dynamically switch between LLM providers like Google, Anthropic, AWS Bedrock, and **Ollama**, configure API keys or hosts, and select from a list of available models directly within the application's UI.
 * **Support for AWS Bedrock:**
     * **Foundation Models:** Directly access and utilize foundational models available on Bedrock.
     * **Inference Profiles:** Connect to custom, provisioned, or third-party models via Bedrock Inference Profiles.
+* **Ollama (Local LLM) Integration:** Run the agent with open-source models on your local machine for privacy, offline use, and development.
+* **Direct Model Chat:** A dedicated chat interface (accessible from the "Chat" menu item) allows for direct, tool-less conversations with the configured LLM.
+This is an invaluable feature for testing a model's baseline reasoning capabilities without the complexity of the agent's tool-use logic.
 * **Comparative MCP Testing:** The multi-provider support is crucial for testing and validating how different LLMs interpret and utilize the same set of MCP tools and prompts, providing essential insights into model behavior and capability robustness.
 * **Live Model Refresh:** Fetch an up-to-date list of supported models from your provider with the click of a button.
 * **System Prompt Editor:** Take full control of the agent's behavior.
 Edit, save, and reset the core system prompt for each model, with changes persisting across sessions.